salimmohamed/Log-Analysis-Parser/README.md

 ---

 *Developed as a personal project to enhance the capabilities of the Log Analysis App Discord bot.
-Currently focused on the Mug'Zee encounter, this tool demonstrates the potential for automated raid log analysis across multiple boss encounters.
+Currently supporting Mug'Zee, Stix Bunkjunker, and Gallywix encounters, this tool demonstrates the potential for automated raid log analysis across multiple boss encounters.
 The modular design allows for easy extension to future boss fights and raid tiers.
 Join the [Log Analysis App Discord](https://discord.gg/BsDUfgKddA) to learn more about raid log analysis.*